jatoms-io/io.jatoms.page/_tutorials/Lesson 01.md

 * in terminal type `mvn package` -> hit enter

 **Explanations**
-* What are maven plugins?
 * What does the bnd-maven-plugin do?
-    * Why is the maven-jar-plugin instruction needed?
 * what did this do? -> look into target folder -> download jar. -> use 7zip or similar to open and have a look at contents, especially Manifest.MF file and OSGi-OPT
 * What do the entries in the Manifest mean?
 * What is OSGi from a Java developer's perspective?